 - Ensure that decisions are made with the best interest of the nonprofit in mind

 Nonprofit boards are an important part of the overall health of an organization.
-In addition, most states require you to have a board established before you apply for incorporation, as well as the IRS.
+In addition, most states require you to have a board established before you apply for incorporation, and register with the IRS.

 What are the Different Types of Boards?